-Amendments were made to the Act in June and July 2015.
-The amendments mainly aimed at the winding-up proceedings of the estates of Glitnir, Landsbanki, Kaupthing and other smaller bankrupt banks.
-With the adoption of Act no. 27/2015 several amendments were made restricting the operations of the estates and withdrawing of the general exemption that previously applied to the estates.
-After the amendments, the estates are prohibited from (i) purchasing foreign currency other than from domestic banks, (ii) intra group lending and borrowing and (iii) granting security unless with regards to the purchase of goods and services or loans that are generally exempt.
-Also, restrictions were adopted on repayments of loans, the granting of security as well as certain payments of the estates no longer qualify as allowed repayments under the Act no. 27/2015.
-Investments in derivatives or claims on the estates no longer qualify as new investments under the Central Bank's new investment regime.
-Several amendments applied to other legal entities, for example with respect to intra group loans, where limits were adopted on repayments of intra group loans and the purchase of currency for such repayment.
-Furthermore, restrictions were adopted on borrowing by domestic parties from non-domestic parties and purchase of foreign currency for repayment of loans advanced by domestic lenders.

-Furthermore amendments were adopted with Act no. 60/2015 granting the estates exemption from some of the restrictions of the Foreign Exchange Act provided that payment of stability contribution or a 39% stability tax according to Act no. 60/2015 has been made.
+Additional amendments to the Foreign Exchange Act were implemented in June 2015 and July 2015, primarily in connection with the conclusion of the winding-up proceedings of the estates of Glitnir, Landsbanki, Kaupthing and other smaller failed banks.
+With the adoption of Act No. 27/2015 in June 2015, several amendments were made restricting the operations of entities undergoing winding-up proceedings, entities that have concluded winding-up proceedings and entities that have been established in connection with the implementation of a composition agreement, and withdrawing the general exemption that previously applied.
+As a result of such amendments, the estates are prohibited from (a) purchasing foreign currency other than from domestic banks, (b) intra-group lending and borrowing and (c) granting intra-group guarantees unless the guarantee is granted in connection with the purchase and sale of goods and services or if the loan for which the guarantee is granted is otherwise exempt.
+Restrictions were also placed on repayments of loans.
+Investments in derivative contracts or in claims against the estates no longer qualify as new investments under the Icelandic Central Bank's new investment regime.
+Restrictions were also adopted on borrowing by domestic parties from non-domestic parties and purchase of foreign currency for repayment of loans advanced by domestic lenders.
+Further amendments were adopted with Act No. 60/2015 in July 2015 in relation to the levying of a so-called "stability-tax", which grants the estates exemption from some of the restrictions of the Foreign Exchange Act.